mugen609/bigbox-native-res-setup/PerfectAspectRatio.md

 The following sections detail how to achieve this for different systems, as emulators handle letterboxing differently.

- > **Note**: All calculations in this annexe assume a 2560-pixel super resolution width.

 # 🕹️
 ## PSP (30:17) — PPSSPP at 272p